Skip to main content

 Arizona Septic Tank Regulations

-AAC Title 18 Chapter 9, R18-9-A314 tank design, R18-9-E302 general permit, ADEQ + county delegation-agreement permitting, and the high-desert realities that make Arizona septic different.
+Arizona septic systems are unique due to AAC Title 18 Chapter 9, R18-9-A314 tank design, R18-9-E302 general permit, ADEQ and county agreements, and the high-desert environment.

 The Governing Framework